 On Feb.19, the WIAA announced its Board of Control had voted to affirm its compliance with federal directives that only students designated as females at birth will be allowed to participate in girls competitions.

-The WIAA has refused multiple requests to provide examples of unfair play or give Madison365 any anecdote about how a transgender athlete caused controversy in a WIAA competition, cite any parental complaints, or provide records reflecting levels of participation of transgender athletes in state competition.
+The WIAA has refused multiple requests to provide examples of unfair play or give Madison365 any anecdote about how a transgender athlete caused controversy in a WIAA competition, or to cite any parental complaints or provide records reflecting levels of participation of transgender athletes in state competition.

 Saleno said he’s concerned about the messages this policy sends to children.